jpallari/dotfiles/README.md

 ## Vim

-I mostly use Emacs these days, but I do launch Vim for small edits from time to time.
+These days I use Vim mostly for smaller edits.

 - Color scheme: seanmod.vim (a variant of sean.vim)
 - Bunch of really nice mappings courtesy of [Vimbits][].